miguelmota/miguelmota.github.io/content/blog/checkpoint-git-commit-objects-to-ethereum-and-verify-with-merkle-proofs.md

 ## Git hook

-Ok cool it's all deployed now, so now we should create a git hook to submit a transaction to checkpoint.
+We should create a git hook to submit a transaction that performs the checkpoint.

 The way this is going to work is we're going to only publish to the smart contract if it's a tagged release, meaning that we'll check if the current git commit has a corresponding git tag associated with it.
 For simplicity sake, let's use node.js and the child proccess library to execute git commands: